rewgs/open-stage-control-ts/resources/docs/docs/getting-started/running-from-sources.md

 !!! info ""
     A double hyphen (`--`) is used here to tell npm that the options are to be passed to the app.

+!!! warning "MIDI support"
+    When running from sources, MIDI support won't be enabled unless the [MIDI configuration procedure](../midi/midi-configuration/) for "other systems" is followed.

 ## Build documentation

 In order to make the local documentation available through the server's `--docs` option and the launcher's `Documentation` menu action, an extra step is needed.